How To Build a Great Subscription Box Business? Based on GoodFirms Survey

 A niche market compared to the conventional retail sector, subscription boxes offer recurring physical delivery of carefully curated products to specific target audiences.
 Customer retention is one of the essential business objectives for subscription boxes.
 And that is why the e-commerce companies providing these boxes put the effort into cultivating a long-term relationship with a person signing up for their services.

 GoodFirms surveyed 510 people across the globe to know about their take and usage of subscription boxes.
-The findings provide insights about the overall penetration of e-commerce subscription box services into customers' lives, the demographics, the number of active boxes the consumers have, their favored products, spending every month, and reasons for subscriptions and cancellations.
+The findings provide insights into subscription box industry analysis - overall penetration of e-commerce box services into customers' lives, the demographics, the number of active boxes the consumers have, their favored products, spending every month, and reasons for subscriptions and cancellations.

 The Detailed Findings